nhsengland/it-standards/application-development/desktop-apps.md

 ## Java Runtime

-!> No desktop applications may be developed for use in NHSEI or NHSX that make use of the Oracle Java Runtime Environment (JRE).
+!> No desktop applications may be developed for use in NHS England that make use of the Oracle Java Runtime Environment (JRE).

 Not only does the JRE create unnecessary administrative and operation overheads, it also now has a commercial license and this is simply an unnecessary overhead.